ABOUT

 OUTREACH

-Through mentorship programs, workshops, networking opportunities, scholarships, and tailored dance programs to deserving communities, we help aspiring dancers navigate the path to success and break down barriers to entry.
+Through mentorship programs, workshops, networking opportunities, scholarships, and tailored dance programs for deserving communities, we help aspiring dancers navigate the path to success and break down barriers to entry

 OPPORTUNITY

-A cornerstone of Turning Tables’ mission is to give aspiring choreographers a platform to create and share their creative voices.
-A Seat At the Table, gives choreographers a platform to create, receive feedback, and develop their choreographic skills.
+A cornerstone of Turning Tables’ work is giving aspiring choreographers a platform to create and share their voices.
+A Seat At The Table and Open Table Series provide choreographers with space to create, receive feedback, and develop their choreographic skills.

 COLLECTIVE

 The Turning Tables Collective is the professional extension of Turning Tables’ commitment to educating society about societal issues.
-Focusing on Black and African American social phenomena and embodied black knowledge, the collective’s mission is to deconstruct and increase understanding of the world we inhabit.
+Focusing on Black and African American social phenomena and embodied Black knowledge, the collective works to deconstruct and deepen understanding of the world we inhabit.

 CONVERSATION

-Turning Tables makes space for conversation and discussion as we believe that talking and sharing ideas benefits all of us in the end.
-We hold space for Q&As with our choreographers during our shows and our teachers during workshops.
-Coming soon is Table Talk, a blog forum that will discuss topics about Black dance and Black culture at large.
+Turning Tables makes space for conversation and discussion, believing that talking and sharing ideas benefits all of us.
+We hold Q&As with choreographers during performances and with teachers during workshops.
+Table Talk, an upcoming blog forum, will further these discussions around Black dance and Black culture at large.